Close

 The policy statement is as given below:

-1. To ensure protection of shareholder value through the establishment of an integrated Risk Management Framework for identifying, assessing, mitigating, monitoring, evaluating and reporting of all the probable risks.
+1. To ensure protection of shareholder value through the establishment of an integrated Risk Management Framework for identifying, assessing, mitigating, monitoring, evaluatingand reportingofall the probable risks.

 2. To provide clear and strong basis for informed decision making at all levels of the organization.

 3. To continually strive towards strengthening the Risk Management System through continuous learning and improvement.
+POLICY ON PREVENTION OF SEXUAL HARASSMENT

-Your Company has adopted the policy against Sexual Harassment of Women at Workplace, for the purpose of preventing, prohibiting and redressing sexual harassment of female employees including permanent, temporary, on training and on contract basis at all the workplace within the company, which are based on fundamental principles of justice and fair play.
+Your Company has adopted the policy against Sexual Harassment of Women at Workplace, for the purpose of preventing, prohibiting and redressing sexual harassment of female employees including permanent, temporary, on training and on contract basis at all the workplace within the company, which are based on fundamental principles ofjustice and fair play.

 CORPORATE SOCIAL RESPONSIBILITY POLICY